Ushnash/solace-transacted-jms/README.md

 ## Usage
 1. Update `src\main\resources\jndi.properties` to reflect your PubSub+ environment
-2. `mvn clean install`
+2. `mvn clean install exec:java`
-3. `mvn exec:java`
-4. Send a JMS message to `test.queue`
+3. Send a JMS message to `test.queue`
-5. The application receives the message in a transaction block which is subsequently rolled back.
-The end result is an empty file, `transacted_write.txt`.
+4. The application receives the message in a transaction block which is subsequently rolled back.
+The end result is the empty file `transacted_write.txt`.